swiftlang/swift-evolution/proposals/NNNN-non-escapable.md

 ```

 **Note**:
+The section ["Returned nonescapable values require lifetime dependency"](#Returns) explains the implications for how you must write initializers.

 Without `~Escapable`, the default for any type is to be escapable.
-Since `~Escapable` suppresses a capability, you cannot put this in an extension.
+Since `~Escapable` suppresses a capability, you cannot declare it with an extension.

 ```swift
 // Example: Escapable by default